Engineered Modernization: A Case Study

 Structured Modernization Phases

-Modernization was sequenced deliberately through structured phases rather than introduced as isolated initiatives.
+Modernization was sequenced through structural phases rather than isolated initiatives.

 Phase I — Institutional Repositioning